lextm/jekyll-theme-chirpy/_posts/2021-4-1-the-end-of-mono.md

 excerpt_separator: <!--more-->
 ---

-If today you still run an application on Mono, I suggest you assert again whether that decision is sustainable.
+If today you still run an application on Mono, I suggest you think twice whether that decision is sustainable.
 A look back on the Mono history can easily tell that it can be a risky platform to use in 2021 and beyond.
 <!--more-->

 ## 2000-2003